-While not hard to navigate, the track will deliver on its promise to put your legs, lungs and toes through the ringer, especially when you plunge from a 1200m ridgeline down to the valley floor on day two.
+It’s not hard to navigate, but the track does deliver on its promise to put your legs, lungs and toes through the ringer, especially when you plunge from a 1200m ridgeline down to the valley floor on day two.

-Day three’s obstacle course of boulders and log-jams is slow-going and squelchy, but rewarded with swims in deep inky pools and much larking around in the torrents of Green Gully canyon.
+Day three’s obstacle course of boulders and log-jams is slow-going and squelchy, but you’re rewarded with swims in deep, inky pools and much larking around in the torrents of Green Gully canyon.
 In summer, the cool mountain water offers relief of the sweetest kind, but don’t be surprised if your socks ice up in winter.
-And we can’t stress enough our admiration for walkers who have pushed through this stage of the walk in flood, slogging away with water levels sometimes up to their necks.
-Yikes.
+And we can’t stress enough our admiration for walkers who have pushed through this stage of the walk after flood, slogging away through swollen water levels sometimes up to their necks.

-To put things further into perspective, climbing out of the gully again on day four – in which a whopping 900m in elevation is gained over the first three k’s – is a welcome relief after all the leg wobbles and toe bang of the previous days.
+To put things further into perspective, climbing out of the gully again on day four – where you’ll gain a whopping 900m in elevation over the first three k’s – is a welcome relief after all the leg wobbles and toe bang of the previous days.

 Along with leaving a number of the original old-timey oddities in place, National Parks has provided each hut with firewood, kitchenware, gas bottles, solar powered lighting and log books filled with stories, limericks and advice penned by all the weary walkers before you.
 It’s all incredibly civilised.
 Until you are woken in the middle of the night by the native marsupial mice who enjoy nothing more than raiding your food supplies then pooing on you from the rafters.

 Fortunately, wildlife proved to have better manners elsewhere on the track.
 We didn’t see an endangered barred frog, but we shared the creek with numerous eels.
-The rocky nooks and caves of the gully served as spy shacks for the brush-tailed rock wallabies that, despite being hunted to extinction elsewhere in Australia, have thrived in Oxley Wild Rivers National Park.
-A family of wild pigs was spotted scampering up a slope, and red-tailed black cockatoos could be relied on to herald the onset of afternoon storms.
-Clear evenings called for spotlighting for owls, possums and gliders, and in summer there’s nothing to stop you sleeping outside beneath a spray of fireflies – except for potential altercations with said possums.
+The rocky nooks and caves of Green Gully serve as spy shacks for the brush-tailed rock wallabies that, despite being hunted to extinction elsewhere in Australia, have thrived in Oxley Wild Rivers National Park.
+We spotted a family of wild pigs scampering up a slope, and relied on gangs of red-tailed black cockatoos to herald afternoon storms.
+Clear evenings call for spotlighting for owls, possums and gliders, and in summer sleep you can outside beneath a spray of fireflies… just beware altercations with said possums.

-And then there’s the habitats themselves, as varied as the critters within them.
-By the end of the track we’ll have walked among open glades of high elevation forest, scree slopes studded with gangly grass trees, staghorn gardens clinging to canyon walls, all while looking for green patches of dense Gondwanan rainforest across the gorge; unchanged pockets of vegetation that have been protected from bushfire and extreme heat since Earth’s landmass was one almighty supercontinent.
+The changing habitat out here is a highlight it its own right.
+By the end of the track you’ll have walked among open glades of high elevation forest, scree slopes studded with gangly grass trees, staghorn gardens clinging to canyon walls, all while looking out for patches of dense Gondwanan rainforest across the gorge.
+These unchanged pockets of vegetation that have been protected from bushfire and extreme heat since Earth’s landmass was one almighty supercontinent.
 Within these gullies live healthy populations of around 190 plants including extremely rare and ancient orchids, ferns and climbers.

 This is because the track can only be walked by booking your group’s departure date through the NSW National Parks website.
-It costs $150 per person and includes pre-and-post trek accommodation in quaint wind and solar powered farmhouses located a few hundred meters from the track head at Cedar Creek.
-The five-night itinerary was only introduced in 2016 when Alan Youdale’s old cottage was refurbished by National Parks and set up for walkers.
-Not only does this guarantee showers and a great night’s rest before and after the walk, it removes the logistical challenges of travelling to this far-flung but oh-so-worthy part of the world.
+At time of writing, it cost $150 per person and includes pre-and-post trek accommodation in two wind-and-solar powered farmhouses located at the track head at Cedar Creek.
+The five-night itinerary was introduced in 2016 when Alan Youdale’s old cottage was refurbished by National Parks and set up for walkers.
+Not only does this guarantee showers and a great night’s rest before and after the walk, it removes some of the logistical challenges of travelling to this remote part of NSW.